followthemoney/shadowfleet_owners/README.md

     - loitering behavior
     - historical tracks (AIS)
     - ais off switching events
     These events are the result of calculations on AIS signals performed by Global Fishing Watch.
 This means that the data is probabilistic and should be treated as such.
 Also AIS data can be spoofed, so if the exact location is important for the story, please double check with other sources.
 [Here](https://globalfishingwatch.org/datasets-and-code/) you can find more information on the GFW data.

+5. Vessel particulars downloaded from IHS.
+These files are quite similar to the Equasis vessel files (which uses IHS as a source), but also contain information on beneficial ownership.
+In our experience the IHS data is more reliable than the Equasis data, but we got these files in a late stage of our research.

 Additionally I've used geometries of well known ship to ship transfer locations (Gulf of Laconia, Malta, Augusta, Lome, Dakar and Johor) to identify long stays of vessels.
 Vessels that were just passing through are deleted from this dataset.

 ## The code

-This is a big project, so I've created a lot of code.
+This is a big project, so I've created a lot of code and tried some different approaches, some of which weren't used in the end product.

 - Data acquisition code (GFW) can be found in [shadowfleet.py](src/shadowfleet.py)
 - Several notebooks can be found in [notebooks](notebooks/):